shihe98/aisprg.github.io/content/authors/Guangsheng_Zhang/_index.md

 # Username (this should match the folder name)
 authors:
-  - Guangsheng_Zhang
+  - Guangsheng Zhang

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Research Associate
+role: Postdoctoral Research Associate

 # Organizations/Affiliations
 organizations: